Things to Do in Hamilton for Backpackers

 Walk among woodland gardens in the Taitua Arboretum.
 On the outskirts of Hamilton onTaitua Road, Taitua Arboretum has a network of easy walking trails with lakes and heaps of birdlife.
 You could definitely find yourself relaxing in the environment all day.

 Finally, for those who enjoy downhill thrills, hire a mountain bike and hit the Hamilton Mountain Bike Track.
 The Hamilton Mountain Bike Track is great for beginners as well as advanced riders wanting to get back into the swing of things with Grade 2-3 terrain.
-The single track spans 10km and can be accessed via Maui Street.
+The single track spans 10km (6 miles) and can be accessed via Maui Street.
 See here more about mountain biking in New Zealand.

 Nature Experiences in Hamilton